lotte-detaeye/ft_irc/README.md

 ```bash
 nc -C localhost 5506
 ```
+Please not that in netcat you don't need the preceding backslash when you enter commands.
+The -C flag will make sure \r\n is sent after each command!

 Scripts and examples for testing can be found in the /docs and /tests folders of this project!

 ## Implemented Commands